Qatar Masters Open

 The Qatar Masters Open is an open chess tournament organized by the Qatar Chess Association in Doha, Qatar.
 Its first edition took place from 25 November to 5 December 2014.
+It ran for two years in 2014 and 2015 before being discontinued.
+It was recontinued in 2023 and has been held annually since.

+Winners

 Qatar Masters 2014

 The tournament was open to every player with Elo 2300 or above.

 The prize fund equaled over $100,000, with $25,000 for the winner.

 There were also prizes for the best female and Arabic players, US$5,000 and US$3,500 for the first place in each category, respectively.

-Yu Yangyi, a 20-year-old Chinese chess prodigy, became the Qatar Masters Champion, scoring 7.5/9; Anish Giri finished second and Vladimir Kramnik third, both scoring 7/9.
+Yu Yangyi, a 20-year-old Chinese chess prodigy, became the Qatar Masters Champion, scoring 7½/9; Anish Giri finished second and Vladimir Kramnik third, both scoring 7/9.